Lnrivas/CPSC_354_Project/log.md

 - worked on index.html
 - fixed generate code when blocks are designed to generate with three input variables
 - fixed js code to no longer get undefined when runnning
+- Added workout block so that we can append multiple exercise, to create a workout routine.
 # Peter Senko

 # AI